wp-cool-tools/purify-wp-menues/README.txt

 3. The third screenshot shows where you can find the link to the plugin's option page in the german version of WordPress.

 == Changelog ==
+= 3.4.1 =
+* added default values for the options introduced in version 3.4
+* updated German translation

 = 3.4 =
 * added option 'Print CSS class for each category list item'
 * added option 'Print CSS class for each category list item with category ID'